 Country 20: Colombia | This post is part of my 30×30 series.
 Read more here!

-While Cartagena is starting to boom as a hotspot Colombian destination (if the plethora of swanky bars and burgeoning boutique hotels in the Walled City are any indication), it’s still quite possible to tour the city as a budget traveler.
+If the plethora of swanky bars and burgeoning boutique hotels in the Walled City are any indication, While Cartagena is starting to boom as a hotspot Colombian destination, it’s still quite possible to tour the city as a budget traveler.
 Here are a few recommendations for budget-friendly ways to enjoy this beautiful port city.

 5 Fun and Cheap Things to Do in Cartagena, Colombia

 Most of Cartagena’s historical attractions are either free or really cheap.
 I loved the Museo del Oro.
 In addition to being free, it provided a fascinating glimpse into the history of Colombian gold and the Zenu culture.
 The exhibits were both in English and Spanish, the gold metalwork was absolutely breathtaking, and best of all, it was heavily air-conditioned.

 Explore the Old City

 Cartagena has some of the most beautiful colonial architecture I’ve seen.
 Bright walls, cobbled streets, and ornate woodwork are just a few of the rich details.
 Spend an afternoon wandering the alleys and streets of the Old City, ducking into shops and lounging in the squares.

 But be sure to come back again in the evening, when the streets fill with vendors and performers.
 Plaza de Bolivar had a cultural dance performance every night we were there.
 Elsewhere in the city bands played, DJ’s spun, and Michael Jackson impersonators did the moonwalk.
 For those worried about safety, I felt extremely comfortable wandering the streets and squares.
 Though do note that the guidebook expressly stated not to roam the top of the wall after dark.

 Take in the sunset